-Amber Jenkins is Editor of NASA's Climate Change website and project manager of the Center for Climate Sciences at NASA's Jet Propulsion Laboratory.
-She's passionate about climate change, science and science communication.
+Editor of NASA's Climate Change website.
+Manager of the Center for Climate Sciences at NASA's Jet Propulsion Laboratory.
+Passionate about all things science and climate change.
+Likes hiking, dabbling in poetry and playing piano.

 posted by Dr. Amber Jenkins